 Painter Augustus Vincent Tack's mural in the legislative chamber is edged by a decorative tree.
 Albo claims that this represents the kabbalistic tree of life which "had a major impact on western esotericism in all its formsFreemasonry, Rosicrucianism, the works." [p.
 92] A citation, any citation, justifying either claim would have been welcome.
 Albo doesn't claim Tack was a freemason so, again, what's the relevance?

-Albo claims that Septimus Warwick is credited in the Dictionary of Scottish Achitects, and the Dictionary of English Architects, with providing the working drawings and being the on-site architect.
+The authors claim that Septimus Warwick is credited in the Dictionary of Scottish Achitects, and the Dictionary of English Architects, with providing the working drawings and being the on-site architect.
 Actually, the Dictionary only says that Warwick was engaged to "assist in the provision of the working drawings."
-Albo claims he was a freemason but doesn't provide details.

 The five Ws